Skip to content

 Pasatelli is one of Bologna’s lesser-known pasta dishes, but it absolutely deserves a place in your food almanac.

-Traditionally, Pasatelli is served in a simple beef broth, with a sprinkling of Parmigiano Reggiano cheese on top.
-This simple yet satisfying dish is perfect for colder days when you need a warm and comforting meal to lift your spirits.
+Traditionally, Pasatelli is served in a beef broth, with a sprinkling of Parmigiano Reggiano cheese on top.

 4. Tagliatelle al Ragu

-You’re probably used to calling it Spaghetti Bolognese, but in Bologna, they call it tagliatelle al ragù.
-No matter what you call it, this hearty meat sauce served with tagliatelle pasta is a beloved go-to for locals and tourists alike.
+You’re probably used to calling it spaghetti bolognese, but in Bologna, they call it tagliatelle al ragù.
+No matter what you call it, this hearty meat sauce served with tagliatelle pasta is an all around favorite.

 5. Gramigna alla Salsiccia